9th Battalion the Royal Fusiliers - Report on Operation Konker

 On the night 2/3 December Coldstream Guards went through us and occupied Point 683 and the reach on the left flank and deprived the enemy of some of his close observation.

-On the afternoon of 3 December, a patrol was sent out by D Company in an attempt to winkle a Spandau Post that was troubling of the Coldstreams from our front.
+On the afternoon of 3 December, a patrol was sent out by D Company in an attempt to winkle a Spandau post that was troubling the Coldstreams from our front.
 The patrol under Lieutenant Bannerman (D Company) was caught in crossfire from two Spandaus and was forced to withdraw, suffering two casualties.

 On evening of the same day, Company sent a strong fighting patrol into Formelli to clear it and if possible, occupy it until relieved by a company of LIR at dawn on the next day.